gbif/model-material/data-mapping.md

 ## 13. Map AgentRoles, Assertions, Citations, and Identifiers for Occurrences and other Events

-## 14. Map OccurrenceEvidence

-## 15. Map Taxa
+## 14. Map Taxa

-## 16. Map AgentRoles, Assertions, Citations, and Identifiers for Taxa
+## 15. Map AgentRoles, Assertions, Citations, and Identifiers for Taxa

-## 17. Map Identifications
+## 16. Map Identifications

 ![Entities](./_images/identifications.png)
 <p align=center>Figure 7.
 Identifications in the Unified Model

-## 18. Map AgentRoles, Assertions, Citations, and Identifiers for Identifications
+## 17. Map AgentRoles, Assertions, Citations, and Identifiers for Identifications

-## 19. Map IdentificationEvidence

 ## Data Mapping (previous draft)